ACADEMIC YEAR RESEARCH GRANTS (AYURG)

 The writing required for a research proposal is not like other, more familiar, forms of writing.
 In particular, it does not work like an essay where you weave your ideas in and out of the different sections.
 Grant proposals are very segmented; each section is its own little pod.
 In general, you complete the section and never revisit the content in it – you simply move on to the next argument you have to make.

 For this particular grant, there are four main sections that should be included within the two page limit.
-Our Proposal Writing page explains these sections in depth.
+Visit our Proposal Writing page explains these sections in depth.

 Formatting